rolandodg/phaba-database-manager/README.md

 Database-Manager of Phaba is a library for managing databases used by your PHP project.
 Thank to this library you can:
+ - select, insert, update and delete database rows
  - execute SQL queries
- - insert, update and delete database rows

 ## Pre-requirements